OwenTruong/civitdl/README.md

 ### Executing program

+#### Note in v2, it is now possible to use both batchfile and batchstr
+- Args:
+  - `civitdl source1 source2 ... sourceN dst_root_directory`
+- Example:
+  - `civitdl 123456 batchfile ./models`

 #### batchfile
-* Args:
-    * `civitdl batchfile <txt file path> <destination model folder path>`
 * Make sure everything is comma separated. txt files are recommended.
 * The comma separated list can be made out of model id, civitai.com/models or civitai.com/api/download/models urls.
 * If you need a specific version of a model, copy paste the url of the specific version in the txt file, and it would download the correct one.
   * Example of a url with a specific version id: `https://civitai.com/models/197273?modelVersionId=221861`
 * Examples:
-    * `civitdl batchfile ./custom/batchfile.txt ~/sorted-models --filter=tags`
+    * `civitdl ./custom/batchfile.txt ~/sorted-models --sorter=tags`
-    * `civitdl batchfile ./custom/batchfile.txt ~/sorted-models --custom-filter=./custom/filter.py`
+    * `civitdl ./custom/batchfile.txt ~/sorted-models --sorter=./custom/sort.py`
 * See [batchfile.txt](./custom/batchfile.txt) for example of a batchfile

 #### batchstr
-* Args:
-    * `civitdl batchstr <comma separated string of model id / url> <destination model folder path>`
 * Accepts model id or urls separated by commas as an argument (accepts the same type of comma separated list as batchfile).
 * Examples:
-    * `civitdl batchstr "https://civitai.com/models/7808/easynegative, 79326" ~/Downloads/ComfyUI/models/loras`
+    * `civitdl https://civitai.com/models/7808/easynegative 79326 ~/Downloads/ComfyUI/models/loras`

-#### Filters
+#### Sorters
-* Beyond downloading models, it is possible to specify some filters, or rules, on how to organize the model folders when batch downloading multiple models.
+* Beyond downloading models, it is possible to specify some sorters, or rules, on how to organize the model folders when batch downloading multiple models.
-* There are two built-in filters: tags and basic.
+* There are two built-in sorters: tags and basic.
-    * "tags" filters the models by the model type (i.e. if lora is trained on a 1.5 or 2.0 or SDXL base model) and tags associated with them on CivitAI.
+    * "tags" sorters the models by the model type (i.e. if lora is trained on a 1.5 or 2.0 or SDXL base model) and tags associated with them on CivitAI.
-        * Example, if a model was trained on 1.5, and has tags - Anime, Character -, it would be filtered as so:
+        * Example, if a model was trained on 1.5, and has tags - Anime, Character -, it would be sorted as so:
-          * Running script: `civitdl batchstr 123456 ~/models --filter="tags"`
+          * Running script: `civitdl 123456 ~/models -s "tags"`
             * `~/models/SD_1.5/Anime/Character/yaemiko-lora-nochekaiser/yaemiko-lora-nochekaiser-mid_123456-vid_134605.safetensors`
-        * See [filters.py](./src/civitai_batch_download/filters.py?plain=1#L13) for available tags in the filter.
+        * See [tags.py](./src/civitdl/config/sorter/tags.py) for available tags in the sorter.
-    * "basic" does not filter anything.
+    * "basic" does not sort anything.
 It just downloads all of the models' data inside destination path folder specified in the arguments.
-It is also the default filter function used.
+It is also the default sorter function used.
         * Example:
-            * Running script: `civitdl batchstr "123456" ~/models`
+            * Running script: `civitdl 123456 ~/models`
             * The model for 123456 is a Yae Miko character lora.
 The folder that includes the models folder, json and example images are stored in the following path: ~/models/yaemiko-lora-nochekaiser

-#### Creating Custom Filters
+#### Creating Custom Sorters
-* To create a custom filter, please create a python file with any filename.
-The only thing that is important is that the python file must contain a function called filter_model that has the following signatures: filter_model(Dict,Dict,str,str) -> str
+* To create a custom sorter, please create a python file with any filename.
+The only thing that is important is that the python file must contain a function called sort_model that has the following signatures: sort_model(Dict,Dict,str,str) -> str
-* Please see [filter.py](./custom/filter.py) in custom folder for an example.
+* Please see [sort.py](./custom/sort.py) in custom folder for an example.
-  * Other examples include the built in one [filters.py](./src/civitai_batch_download/filters.py).
+* Example of running custom sorter:
+  * `civitdl 123456 ~/models -s ./custom/sort.py`

 ## Help